 Students obtain a hardcopy bespoke manual for the module they are studying and also have access to all manuals and legislation on student taxfind.
-Student taxfind is a fully searchable tax database which students can access anywhere at any time and contains access to the pre-reading and further reading referred to in the manuals together with the latest version of FINAK which provides a detailed explanation of the Finance Act 2018 changes.
+Student taxfind is a fully searchable tax database which students can access anywhere at any time and contains access to the pre-reading and further reading referred to in the manuals together with the latest version of Finance Act 2020 - The Professional's Guide which provides a detailed explanation of the Finance Act 2020 changes.